calvin-mcd/Arrowhead/README.md

 # Arrowhead

-Arrowhead is a unibody split 40s keyboard conveiced by elkinoflop and designed by Calvin0563 which supports a center rotary encoder and a bottom row roller encoder.
+Arrowhead is a unibody split 40s keyboard conveiced by elkinoflop and designed by Calvin0563 which supports 1 center rotary encoder and 1 bottom row roller encoder, as well as 2 indicator leds.

 ## Layout